 For much of their history Hadley, Leegomery and Horton were essentially rural communities.
 It is hard to imagine how these places looked before they were developed following the establishment of the 'new town' of Telford in the 1960s and 1970s.
-However, glimpses of 'the old' Hadley and Leegomery can still be seen in places like Castle Farm Community Centre and Leegomery Community Centre, both of which are based around former farm houses.
+However, glimpses of the 'old' Hadley and Leegomery can still be seen in places like Hadley Community Centre and Leegomery Community Centre, both of which are based around former farm houses.

 Industry came early to Hadley - hardly surprising, considering how close we are to Coalbrookdale!
 However, while Ironbridge had the River Severn for transport no such navigable waterway existed around Hadley.
 This problem was addressed by the opening of the Shrewsbury Canal in 1797.
 This provided access to the River Severn at Shrewsbury for waterborne transport to and from local mines and ironworks.
 The canal included a series of nine canal locks at Trench to deal with the steepening terrain and provide a link to the Wombridge Canal via an inclined plane.
 Ever wondered how Trench Lock got its name?
 Well, now you know!

 Work is continuing to restore the canal to working use, although it would be mainly for leisure these days rather than commerce.
 For more information about the local canal network, the efforts being made to preserve and restore it and how you can help, contact the Shrewsbury and Newport Canals Trust.